 Mestizo Restaurant: Halal Mexican Food in London

-The restaurant itself was pretty spacious and laid back, with plenty of natural light filtering in.
-To start with, we were given some complimentary tortilla chips, sprinkled with sea salt and accompanied by salsa verde.
+After ordering, we were given some complimentary tortilla chips, sprinkled with sea salt and accompanied by salsa verde.
 I really enjoyed the refreshing tangy flavours of the salsa, which was great for opening up the palate before the meat feast we’ve got for ourselves.
+They were a great nibble and munch while we waited for the food to arrive.

 Filete Tampiquena (£26)

-The steak was nicely seared and tender.
-I personally really enjoyed the rajas con crema, which got a very nice savoury touch and paired well with the steak.
-As for the chicken enchilada, it’s got a sharp tangy touch to it and not as spicy as I would’ve anticipated – still great though regardless.
+First up, we had the Filete Tampiquena, which consists of grilled beef fillet, chicken enchilada, guacamole, rajas con crema, and garnished with queso fresco ranchero.
+It’s basically a dish where you get to have a little taste of everything on one plate.
+The beef fillet steak was the main star of the dish.
+Nicely seared, well-seasoned, and tender to bite, it definitely hit the spot.
+Personally, I particularly enjoyed the rajas con crema, i.e. creamy corn, which got a very nice savoury touch to pair with the steak.
+As for the chicken enchilada, it’s got a sharp tangy touch and was not as spicy as I originally anticipated – it’s still great though regardless.

 Lamb Barbacoa Tacos (£10)